jaimergp/msc-bioinformatics-thesis/contents/02_gaudi.rst

 3. Programmatic details
 =======================

-*Potentially, this can end up being an annex*
+*Potentially, this section can end up being an annex*

 3.1.
 Hydrogen bonds discovery
 -----------------------------